balag752/Text-Visualization-Blog-6-Knowledge-Graph/Blog/Knowledge Graph.md

 - Edge - Verb

-All edges are considered as a indirect edge in our analysis.
+All edges are considered as an indirect edge in our analysis.

 # Knowledge Graph

-We have used gephi tool for knowledge graph visualization.
-Node and Edge data sets are given as the input for text visulization.
+We have used the gephi tool for knowledge graph visualization.
+Node and Edge data sets are given as the input for text visualization.

  ![Whole graph](Initial.png)

-Above image is shows the whole knowledge set in graph.
-Here Blue nodes are acting the as a Domain and edge is acting as the relationship between 2 nodes.
+The above image shows the whole knowledge set in a graph.
+Here Blue nodes are acting the as a Domain and edges are acting as the relationship between nodes.

-There are lot of inter connection of nodes in center of the graph.
-So we wiill apply kcore filter to view it in better way.
+There is a lot of interconnection of nodes in the center of the graph.
+So we will apply the k-core filter for a better view.

  ![Whole graph](k_core_2.png)

-Still center part is convoluted.
-But we will see in different graph. now focus on the outside of the graph.
-Here Top left, we could see lot of relationship with **exceed** word.
-Also **amaze** word is connected with *Family*, *First* as well as *still* and *food*.
+Still, the center part is convoluted.
+But we will focus that part in a different graph. now focus on the outside of the graph.
+Here Top left, we could see a lot of relationship with **exceed** word.
+Also, **amaze** word is connected with *Family*, *First*, *still* and *food*.

 Now move into the inner core of the graph (k=3).
-Here we applied Between centrality with node size.
-Here the **Best** word is acting as major node.
-It also have strong relationship with *amaze*.
+Also here, we applied Between centrality with node size.
+Here the **Best** word is acting as a major node.
+It also has a strong relationship with *amaze*.

 ![Whole graph](k_core_3_Between.png)

-Also, funny part here is place and reivew is realted with ignore.
+Also, the funny part here is place and review is related to ignoring.
 Also, **great** is related with **busy**.

 ### Conclusion

- In our above analysis, we could not get much inference as we dont have proper relationship words.
-Stil we find the major connection with available relationship word.
+ In our above analysis, we could not get much inference as we don't have proper relationship words.
+Still, we find the major connection and information with available data.